ansible-collections/dellemc.enterprise_sonic/README.rst

-﻿The Ansible collection for Dell EMC Open Networking Powered by SONiC
+﻿The Ansible collection for is Dell EMC Open Networking Powered by SONiC
 -----------------------------------------------------------------------

 Collection contents